mparno/fenics-web/source/about/features.rst

 Partial differential equations can be specified in near-**mathematical notation** (as finite element variational problems) and **solved automatically**.
-FEniCS also provides a large library of important tools for the numerial analyst who wishes to explore and develop new methods.
+FEniCS also provides a large library of important tools for the numerical analyst who wishes to explore and develop new methods.

 ******************************************